deno-plc/vite-plugin-deno/README.md

 Native Vite support for Deno imports (jsr:, npm:, https://).

+Use the Deno for the frontend and enjoy development without the hassle of `node_modules`!

 ## Overview

 1. Enable Deno for the whole workspace or at least the frontend